In the west of Corte/Corsica

 Somewhere on the southern part of the GR20

-After one or two days of hiking on this trail you understand a little better why the GR20 is labeled as one of the hardest.
+After one or two days of hiking on this trail you understand a lot more why the GR20 boasts this reputation.

 Climbs tend to be very exhausting, quite risky at times too.

-Oppressive heat and, most important, the heavy backpack with all your essentials (mine was about fourteen kilograms with two water cans).
+Oppressive heat and, most important, carrying a heavy backpack with all your essentials (mine was about fourteen kilograms including two water cans, so not really heavy).

-And when you have great luck and there does exist a shower at one of the bivouac sites: water is ice-cold, and you search in vain for a standard of cleanliness that you are used to.
+And when you have luck and there does exist a shower or a bathroom at one of the campgrounds: water is ice-cold, and you must not be too squeamish about the cleanliness there.

-I hiked for four full days, from the train station in Vizzavona in Central Corsica to Zicavo in the south (I made an additional hike around Corte in Upper Corsica after this, but that was not part of the GR20).
+I hiked merely for four days, starting at the train station in Vizzavona in Central Corsica to my finishing point Zicavo in the south (I made an additional hike around Corte in Upper Corsica after this, but that was not part of the GR20).

 A trip with the meter-gauge railway from Bastia to Vizzavona (or further to the capital Ajaccio) is an adventure in its own right, so even if you are not planning to make a several days hike I would highly recommend to make a train ride with the U Trinighellu at least.